rafme/PythonCode/README.md

 # PythonCode
 useful procedures in Python
-I'm a motivated developer who is transitioning into the field of Data Science.
+I'm a motivated developer and data scientist code for generating ETL scripts in Hadoop